maferland/spotify/README.md

 listened tracks publicly available.
 If you want to authorize please go [here](https://spotify.maferland.com).

-Then, you should be able to get your history like this (that's me!):
+Then, you should be able to get your history like this:

 ```
+// (that's me!)
 curl spotify.maferland.com/.netlify/functions/recently-played/12166023407
 ```